open-mmlab/mmsegmentation/docs/en/migration/package.md

 ### `mmseg.apis`

-OpenMMLab 2.0 tries to support unified interface for multitasking of Computer Vision, and release more power and [`Runner`](https://github.com/open-mmlab/mmengine/blob/main/docs/en/design/runner.md), so MMSeg 1.x removed modules in `train.py` and `test.py` renamed `init_segmentor` to `init_model` and `inference_segmentor` to `inference_model`
+OpenMMLab 2.0 tries to support unified interface for multitasking of Computer Vision, and releases much stronger [`Runner`](https://github.com/open-mmlab/mmengine/blob/main/docs/en/design/runner.md), so MMSeg 1.x removed modules in `train.py` and `test.py` renamed `init_segmentor` to `init_model` and `inference_segmentor` to `inference_model`
 Here is the changes of `mmseg.apis`: